Sròn

-Sròn is the Scottish Gaelic word for nose and is the name of some hills in the Scottish Highlands.
-Before the abolition of the acute accent in Scottish Gaelic, it was sometimes spelt as srón.
+Sròn is the Scottish Gaelic word meaning nose or point and is the name of some hills in the Scottish Highlands.

 The name "sròn" is often applied to pointed hills or promontories that form the edge of a mountain massive, giving the appearance of a nose-like ridge.
 As such, they are often not the highest hilltops; in fact only one of the 282 Munros is called Sròn: Sròn a' Choire Ghairbh ("the nose of the rough corrie"), located west of Loch Lochy.